ldiary/java-database-capstone/user_stories.md

 **Story Points:** _8 points_

 **Notes:**
+- _Criteria 3 and 4 will need Doctor's profile to verify changes are reflected in Doctor Portal._
-- _Triggering of MySQL CLI procedure should be available in the Admin portal_
+- _Triggering of MySQL CLI procedure should be available in the Admin Portal_

 ## Patient User Stories
 **Title:**